tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Name** Validated Distribution Authority
 * **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other datasets that have coordinates within the known ranges of taxa, are outliers, or for similar purposes.
 * **hasFitnessRequirements** Data are fit for the `Use Case` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon-oriented data with fields that identify the taxon, that provide expert validated distributions as geospatial data, and provide metadata about the sources of the distributions.
 To be fit for this purpose each record in the dataset must have the following properties:
-  * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
+  * A taxonomic name is present and can be found in [GBIF](<../../index.md#gbif> "[Global Biodiversity Information Facility](https://www.gbif.org/) is an international network and data infrastructure funded by the world’s governments and aimed at providing anyone, anywhere, open access to data about…")'s backbone taxonomy.
   * A well-formed machine-readable taxonomic name identifier for that taxon is present.
   * A polygon providing the spatial footprint of the expert distribution for that taxon is present and valid.
   * Metadata providing the source for each taxon distribution is present.